Junction Hill

 PROFILE FAQ

-Junction Hill has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Junction Hill has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

-No changes can influence a region's performance more than modifications to local infrastructure, significant projects, and planning initiatives.
-In total, zero projects have been identified by AreaSearch that could potentially impact this area.
-Notable projects include Grafton Base Hospital Redevelopment, Pacific Highway Upgrade: Hexham To Brisbane (planned completion 2023), Queensland Regional Road Network Safety Improvements (commenced July 2021), and Queensland New South Wales Interconnector (expected completion 2026).
-The following list details those projects likely to be most relevant.
+No changes can significantly influence a region's performance like alterations to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are anticipated to impact this area.
+Notable projects include Grafton Base Hospital Redevelopment, Pacific Highway Upgrade: Hexham To Brisbane, Queensland Regional Road Network Safety Improvements, and Queensland New South Wales Interconnector.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.